The Aliner Ranger 12 Camper Honest Review & Buying Guide

 - Dinette that converts to a 46” x 76” bed; and,

-- Sofa to bed conversion of 56” x 76” – the side we both sleep on and is equivalent to a queen size bed
+- Sofa to bed conversion of 56” x 76” – the side we both sleep on and is equivalent to a queen size bed (but not exactly a queen)

 The pop-up roof provides plenty of headroom in the main living space, the sleeping area has a lower ceiling for easy access, and the side skylights (windows) are concave to make room for your head when sitting.